 The SteelSeries Arctis 9 don't have a case or pouch.

 These headphones have impressive build quality.
 They're mostly made of dense, high-grade plastic and have cloth-lined ear cup padding as well as an elasticized headband.
 Overall, they feel like they should survive a couple of minor impacts without serious damage, though their yokes and hinges do feel a little fragile.

 The SteelSeries Arctis 9 are quite stable.
 Their ski-band headband and relatively tight fit help keep them on your ears during low-intensity head movements, but they're very likely to fall off if you plan on using them for intense workouts.
 Their wireless design eliminates the risk of having an audio cable snag on something and pulling them from your head.

 The SteelSeries Arctis 9 have a somewhat imbalanced sound profile out-of-the-box.
 They're missing a bit of low bass, so some sound effects and bass-heavy music genres may lack thump and rumble.
 While their mids are mostly flat and neutral, they have an uneven treble response that results in a lack of detail and clarity.
 This isn't helped by the mismatch between the L/R drivers of our unit, which is most noticeable in the low-bass, high-mid, and low-treble ranges.
-That said, their sound profile can be customized in-depth via a graphic EQ or presets in their companion app.
+We could also hear the difference in bass between ears.
+However, this may be an issue with our unit and if you have experienced this issue, please let us know in the discussion section below.
+If you prefer to tweak their sound to your liking, it can be customized in-depth via a graphic EQ or presets in their companion app.

 The frequency response consistency of the SteelSeries Arctis 9 is poor.
 Their audio delivery is heavily dependent on their fit, seal, and positioning, so you may have trouble achieving a consistent listening experience, especially if you have long hair or wear glasses.